MWPuppire/lisp/README.md

 # Lisp

 This is my attempt at writing a LISP interpreter, following [mal](https://github.com/kanaka/mal).
-I've deviated from the spec in a few places (intentionally; there are also bugs causing more differences, of course).
-Some functions exist in my stdlib that aren't in Mal, and some functions behave differently.
+I've deviated from the spec in a few places; some functions exist in my stdlib that aren't in Mal, and some functions behave differently.

 ## Usage